THE FRANKLIN TIMES Established 1870 Published on Thursdays by Franklin County Newspapers, Inc. P.O. Box 119. 109 S. Bickett Blvd. Louisburg, NC 27549

 FAX: (919) 496-1689

 CLASSIFIEDS E-MAIL: firstname.lastname@example.org

 The Franklin Times, based in Louisburg, NC, serves Franklin County northeast of Raleigh.
 It is the only newspaper published in the county and its content is focused on local government, local schools, the communities and the people who call this rapidly growing area home.
 Louisburg is about 27 miles from downtown Raleigh and 18 miles from Henderson to the northwest.
 The county has easy access via U.S. Highways 1 (now four lane) and U.S. 401 and to the Raleigh-Durham Research Triangle areas, the Raleigh-Durham International Airport and other parts of the metropolitan area, making this market a prime location for residential and commercial development.
-The Franklin Times has a paid circulation of about 7,700 and is published on Thursdays.
-The 143-year-old Times is a modern newspaper with color photographs in a modular layout.
-The two editions run about the same number of pages each week and are "the source" of local news, sports and weather for county residents.
-The newspaper is normally printed in two sections with its award-winning local sports coverage beginning on the front of the second section.
+The Franklin Times has a paid circulation of about 5,500 and is published on Thursdays.
+The 151-year-old Times is a modern newspaper with color photographs in a modular layout.
+The Franklin Times is "the source" of local news and sports for county residents.
+The newspaper is normally printed in at least two sections with its award-winning local sports coverage beginning on the front of the second section.